tiprankstipranks

 We compete in a competitive and highly fragmented market.

 The market for our biosimulation products and related services for the biopharmaceutical industry is competitive and highly fragmented.
 In biosimulation software, we compete with other scientific software providers, technology companies, in-house development by biopharmaceutical companies, and certain open source solutions.
 In the technology-driven services market, we compete with specialized companies, in-house teams at biopharmaceutical companies, and academic and government institutions.
-In some standard biosimulation services, and in regulatory, and market access, we also compete with contract research organizations.
-Some of our competitors and potential competitors have longer operating histories in certain segments of our industry than we do and could have greater financial, technical, marketing, R&D and other resources.
+In some standard biosimulation services, and in regulatory and market access, we also compete with clinical research organizations.
+Some of our competitors have longer operating histories in certain segments of our industry than we do and could have greater financial, technical, marketing, R&D and other resources, and can use such resources to develop or adapt products, services or technologies that are comparable, or superior to, or could render obsolete, the products, services and technologies we offer.
 Some of our competitors offer products and services directed at more specific markets than those we target, enabling these competitors to focus a greater proportion of their efforts and resources on those specific markets.
 Some competing products are developed and made available at lower cost by government organizations and academic institutions, and these entities may be able to devote substantial resources to product development.
 Some clinical research organizations or technology companies may decide to enter into or expand their offerings in the biosimulation area, whether through acquisition or internal development.
-We also face competition from open source software initiatives, in which developers provide software and intellectual property free of charge, such as R and PK-Sim software.
+We also face continued competition from open source software initiatives, in which developers provide software and intellectual property free of charge, such as R and PK-Sim software.
 In addition, some of our customers spend significant internal resources in order to develop their own solutions.
-Our current or potential competitors may develop products, services or technologies that are comparable, or superior to, or will render obsolete, the products, services and technologies we offer.
-In addition, our competitors may adapt more quickly than we do to technological advances and customer demands, thereby increasing such competitors' market share relative to ours.
 Any material decrease in demand for our technologies or services may have a material adverse effect on our business, financial condition and results of operations.

 Demand - Risk 1